Hunger Hill, Greater Manchester

-Hunger Hill is a settlement and unparished area about 12 miles from Manchester, in the Bolton district, in the county of Greater Manchester, England.
-In 2020 it had an estimated population of 1317.
+Hunger Hill is a settlement in the Bolton district, of Greater Manchester, England.
+It is about 11 mi northwest of Manchester city centre. and had an estimated population of 1,317 in 2020.

 History

 In the 1800s William Hulton took ownership of Hulton Park.

-On the 1st August 1829 the first section of the Bolton to Leigh Railway Line opened, William and his Wife Mrs Maria Hulton travelled from Pendlebury Fold to Daubhill.
+On the 1 August 1829 the first section of the Bolton to Leigh Railway Line opened, William and his wife Mrs Maria Hulton travelled from Pendlebury Fold to Daubhill.